anbox-cloud/discourse-docs/howto/application/test.md

 instance-type: a4.3
 ```

-Once the application is fully bootstrapped by AMS, you can launch a container for it with the following command:
+Once the application is fully bootstrapped by AMS, you can launch an instance for it with the following command:

     amc launch -s +adb --enable-graphics --disable-watchdog app

+[note type="information" status="Note"]Use the `--vm` option to launch a VM instance.[/note]

-After the container is up and running, you need to specify the proper `appPackage` and `appActivity` in the Appium preset, the installed Android application will be launched automatically in the container when a new session is created by Appium.
+After the instance is up and running, you need to specify the proper `appPackage` and `appActivity` in the Appium preset, the installed Android application will be launched automatically in the instance when a new session is created by Appium.

 ```json
 {